aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

     :language: python
     :pyobject: ArithmeticAddCalculation.prepare_for_submission

-..
-Note that, unlike the |define| method, this one is implemented from scratch and so there is no super call.
+.. note:: Unlike the |define| method, the ``prepare_for_submission`` method is implemented from scratch and so there is no super call.

 We start by writing our simple bash script that sums the two numbers ``x`` and ``y``, using Python's string interpolation to replace the ``x`` and ``y`` placeholders with the actual values ``self.inputs.x`` and ``self.inputs.y`` that were passed by the user.